Erotemic/shitspotter/README.rst

 a difference image.
 That should let me seed some sort of semi-automated annotation process.

-Then in 2021-05-11, one of my colleague suggested that I take a 3rd unrelated picture to use as negative examples, so I took that suggestion and started doing that.
+Then in 2021-05-11, one of my colleagues suggested that I take a 3rd unrelated picture to use as negative examples, so I took that suggestion and started doing that.
 This is the process currently being used.
 The following figure illustrates an example of one of these "triples".